What to Wear Hiking in Alaska in Summer

 Hiking Boots and Socks

 Footwear is probably the most important thing you will wear on the trail.
-Choosing a pair of hiking boots that are supportive, comfortable, and have good traction, will be one of the best purchasing decisions you make.
+Choosing a pair of hiking shoes or boots that are supportive, comfortable, and have good traction, will be one of the best purchasing decisions you make.

 My go-to summer hiking boots are the Oboz Bridger Mid B-Dry Hiking Boot.
 They are a mid-boot which provides enough ankle support for the long day hikes or multi-day trips that I go on.
 Plus, after I sprained my ankle a year ago from dancing too hard at a wedding, I definitely need the extra support.
 These boots are waterproof making them great for wet and muddy trails, have really good traction on all surfaces, and are just super comfy!